Database Access CLI Reference | Teleport

 tctl create -f db-impersonator.yaml

-Retrieve your Teleport user's dynamic configuration resource so you can add the
+Open your Teleport user's dynamic configuration resource in your editor so you

 db-impersonator role: